 Students learn about a broad range of animal science topics.

-AP 2-D Art and Design is a yearlong course that is not based on a written exam; instead, students submit portfolios for evaluation in early May.
+AP 2-D Art and Design is a year-long course that is not based on a written exam; instead, students submit portfolios for evaluation in early May.

 This is equivalent to an introductory college-level biology course for biology majors.